CLG2025/CPTG/README.md

 ### Perturbation-Level CMB Development

-A deeper CMB implementation would require a perturbation-equation treatment comparable to CLASS or CAMB.
-Current comparison-layer and proxy tests are useful for scoping the physics, but the long-term goal is to replace proxy templates with a more physical early-universe transport and perturbation model.
+The locked CMB comparison layer now provides a strong set of fixed-row likelihood checks, but it is still a comparison-layer construction.
+A deeper CMB implementation requires a perturbation-equation treatment comparable in role to CLASS or CAMB.
+The long-term goal is to express early curvature transport, acoustic source structure, optical-depth visibility, and scalar-amplitude response directly in a physical perturbation model rather than relying on comparison-layer maps alone.

 ### Direction of Development